-InfraRed Board Directors have individual sustainability objectives specific to their responsibilities.
-Their contributions to achieving InfraRed's sustainability objectives are considered as part of their overall annual performance which informs their discretionary remuneration o (B) No, we do not use responsible investment KPIs to evaluate the performance of our board members, trustees, or equivalent
+Our Senior Management Team have individual sustainability objectives specific to their responsibilities.
+Their contributions to achieving InfraRed's sustainability priorities are considered as part of their overall annual performance which informs their discretionary remuneration.

 Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 14 CORE PGS 11 N/A PUBLIC Roles and responsibilities 1